microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/BreakingChanges.md

 ### List B

-- The asset in question is in the Foundation package (i.e. it's in one of the following folders):
+- The asset in question is in the foundation package (i.e. it's in one of the following folders):

   - MixedRealityToolkit/
   - MixedRealityToolkit.Providers/